Anmishaa12/Telecom---Customer-Churn-and-Retention-Analysis/Readme.md

 ## Executive Summary

+Analysis of 6,418 customer records identified a churn rate of 28.83%, exceeding the 25% industry benchmark and representing $3.4M in lost revenue from 1,732 churned customers.

+Key finding: Churned customers pay significantly more per month ($74.34) than retained customers ($63.03), indicating the business is losing its highest-value customers first.

-Vertex Telecom Solutions is losing 28.83% of its customers — above the 25% industry benchmark — resulting in $3.4M in lost revenue.
-The analysis reveals that Month-to-Month contract customers churn at 52.38%, making contract type the strongest predictor of churn.
-Customers without Online Security or Premium Support churn at approximately 45% compared to 15% for those with these services — a 30 percentage point difference.
-Competitor pressure drives 44% of all churn, while Jammu & Kashmir shows a 58.47% churn rate — double the company's national average.
+Month-to-Month contract holders churn at 52.38% — more than double the industry benchmark — making contract type the strongest predictor of churn.
+Competitor pressure drives 44% of all churn, while customers without Online Security churn at 3x the rate of those with it.

+Five targeted retention recommendations are provided based on these findings.

 ![Executive Summary](Dashboard_Page1.png)